Jolly-66/Jolly-66/README.md

 ## JOLLY'S INFAMOUS LIST OF STUFF TO DO BUT NOT TO DO
 Whats this?
 I used to have stuff here but I kept forgetting to update it.
 Lol.
 Look at the commit history if you care enough.
+Did you know I have a bad habit of forgetting what I'm supposed to do?